Catbready/Csharpcoder99/README.md

-- 👋 Hi, I’m @C++ Programmer
+- 👋 Hi, I’m OperatorSpreski
 - 👀 I’m interested in coding in c++
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning diff programming languages
-- 💞️ I’m looking to collaborate on on text based games
+- 💞️ I’m looking to collaborate on any text based games
 - 📫 How to reach me ...
+Well i am 10 years old so i can not talk to anyone really

 <!---
 Csharpcoder99/Csharpcoder99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.